WA electricity rebates and incentives 2026: complete guide

 - You pay the reduced price.

 Modelled on Zone 3 (Perth metro), an STC price of ~$40, and the 5-year solar deeming period for a 2026 install.
 The deeming period drops by one year for each year you wait, until the scheme ends in 2030, so these values fall over time.
+For the full year-by-year breakdown of how much smaller the rebate gets before then, see how much you lose by waiting.

 To claim STCs, you need to: